 - Creating a personal financial plan

 - Credit and debt management

 - Career, lifestyle, and finances

 - Developing a personal budget

 - · Personal insurance

 - Investment planning and financial services

-Dual enrollment with Monroe Community College may be offered for this course if all requirements are met.
-Please see page 1 for details.

 699 COOPERATIVE WORK EXPERIENCE

 Grade Level: 11-12

+Course Length: full year (300 hours);

+one semester (150 hours)

-Credits: 1.0 (300 hours); 0.5 (150 hours)
+Credits: 1.0 (full year); 0.5 (half year)

 This course provides students with valuable on-the-job training.
 To receive credit, students must work an average of ten hours per week during the school year and earn a passing grade in the related seminar class.
 Participants will earn one-half credit for 150 hours of work or one credit for 300 hours of work.
 Pay stubs must be submitted weekly.
 This course may be taken for credit more than once.

 Requirements: